Contents

 Advantages of using power/ground planes

-2. It provides a clear current return path, especially for high-speed signals.
-This in turn reduces the EMI (electromagnetic interference).
+- It provides a clear current return path, especially for high-speed signals, which reduces EMI (electromagnetic interference).

-3. The power planes have a larger current carrying capacity than the traces.
-This also reduces the operating temperature of the PCB.
+- The power planes have a larger current-carrying capacity than the traces, which reduces the PCB’s operating temperature.

 What is PCB lamination?